Billy Davis (wide receiver)

-Billy Davis (born July 6, 1972 in El Paso, Texas) is a former professional American football wide receiver for the Dallas Cowboys and Baltimore Ravens.
+William Augusta Davis III (born July 6, 1972) is an American former professional football wide receiver for the Dallas Cowboys and Baltimore Ravens.
 He played college football at the University of Pittsburgh.

-Early years
+Early life

 Davis attended Irvin High School, where he played as a quarterback, defensive back and punter.
 As a senior, he passed for 1,200 yards, receiving All-district, All-city and All-region honors.
 In track, he competed in the pole vault, 100 metres and 200 metres, receiving All-district and All-city honors.